 - Prepare for video conferencing.
 Schedule Zooms from resorts, not parks.
 Even the best Wi-Fi can’t survive parade traffic.
 Use web conferencing backgrounds.
 From the daily safety check-in by housekeeping or random people walking behind me, I was grateful for the background coverage.

-- Bring a headset, headphones, or earbuds.
-The background noise was very distracting on the rare occasion that my AirPods died.
-I would time my turns to speak, allowing for a quieting of the random background noise.
+- Bring a headset.
+Whether you need AirPods or wired noise-canceling headphones, being able to block background noise is crucial.
 Bring your main set and a second pair in case the batteries die.
-I used this pair of wired noise-canceling headphones, which featured a high-performance microphone, and they worked well even when there was more noise than anticipated.
-See price here>>>
+I used a pair of noise-canceling headphones with a high-performance microphone, and they worked well even with more noise than anticipated.

 - Bring extra supplies.
 Have an extra computer charger, a second set of headphones, and a cell phone charger on hand.
-Bring a portable power bank that will charge your computer, tablet, and cell phone to cover all your bases.
+Bring a portable power bank to charge your computer, tablet, and cell phone, so you’re covered.
 You will never risk your laptop or phone dying, even if you can’t find a working outlet nearby.
-See price here>>>

 Who Can Work From Home (WFH) at Disney World?